Look Up, Down and All Around BEFORE You Build

 Vannguard Utility Partners will also locate customer-owned, private facilities for a fee.
 To arrange for a private facilities locate, call Vannguard at 608-223-2014.

 Idle services (electric services that have not been used for several years) can present safety and liability concerns for ACEC members, employees and property owners.
 By policy, ACEC reserves the right to temporarily refuse connection of electric service when unsafe conditions are present.
-The same policy states that ACEC, at its own discretion, may retire (remove) any facilities that have been idle for more than five years as part of normal operating practice.
+The same policy states that ACEC, at its own discretion, may retire (remove) any facilities that have been idle for more than two years as part of normal operating practice.